 The decision to issue a security notice is made by the Minister for Home Affairs, not an officer under social security law, and is not reviewable under SS(Admin)Act Part 4.

-However, the decision to cancel an individual's social security payment or concession card is subject to judicial review under section 39B of the Judiciary Act 1903 or section 75(v) of The Constitution.
+However, the decision to cancel an individual's social security payment or concession card is subject to judicial review under section 39B of the Judiciary Act 1903 or section 75(v) of the Commonwealth of Australia Constitution Act (The Constitution).

 Act reference: SSAct Part 1.3B Loss of social security payments and concessions for persons on security grounds